Classification of mental disorders: ICD-10

-Within each group there are more specific subcategories.
+Within each group, there are more specific subcategories.

 ICD-11

-The WHO has revised ICD-10 to produce the latest version, ICD-11, adopted by the 72nd World Health Assembly in 2019 and came into effect on 1 January 2022.
+The WHO has revised ICD-10 to produce the latest version, ICD-11, adopted by the 72nd World Health Assembly in 2019, and came into effect on 1 January 2022.
 The ICD is a broad medical classification system; mental disorders are contained in Chapter 06: Mental, behavioural or neurodevelopmental disorders.

 DSM-IV

 The DSM-IV was originally published in 1994 and listed more than 250 mental disorders.
 It was produced by the American Psychiatric Association and it characterizes mental disorder as "a clinically significant behavioral or psychological syndrome or pattern that occurs in an individual,...is associated with present distress...or disability...or with a significantly increased risk of suffering" but that "...no definition adequately specifies precise boundaries for the concept of 'mental disorder'...different situations call for different definitions" (APA, 1994 and 2000).
 The DSM also states that "there is no assumption that each category of mental disorder is a completely discrete entity with absolute boundaries dividing it from other mental disorders or no mental disorders."

-The DSM-IV-TR (Text Revision, 2000) consisted of five axes (domains) on which disorder could be assessed.
+The DSM-IV-TR (Text Revision, 2000) consisted of five axes (domains) on which disorders could be assessed.
 The five axes were: